SamH135/CMS-Internal-System-Access-Client/README.md

 THINGS TO DO:

-    add `view requests` page
+    add `view requests` page - maybe to dashboard or routes

-    add new client option - also in BE
+    add `create client` option - also in BE

-    add view/search receipts page

-    add receipt info page

-    improve editUser and editClient/clientInfo to be more GUI friendly and show all fields
+    improve `editUser` to be more GUI friendly and show all fields
         - only allows admins to 'edit'

     mess around with the CSS